 Rating: 7.2 (out of 10)

 Irontown is to Chris Bach what Chinatown was to Jake Gittes, an allegory Bach explicitly makes for the reader.
 He was once a member of the police strike force that infiltrated Irontown as part of the nervous government’s crackdown on a group of separatists known as the “Heinleiners”, an invasion that quickly went south.
-The disaster was compounded by the fact that the circumstances were being manipulated by the Central Computer, the once benevolent AI overseer of Luna that fractured and went partly insane, which also sent in its genetically enhanced foot soldiers in the Charonese Mafia.
+The disaster was compounded by the fact that the circumstances were manipulated by the Central Computer, the once benevolent AI overseer of Luna that fractured and went partly insane, which also sent in its genetically enhanced foot soldiers in the Charonese Mafia.
 Historically, the incident is referred to as The Big Glitch.
 During the invasion, Bach is near-fatally wounded saving the life of a 10-year-old girl named Gretel, who in turn rescues him from certain death.

-At this point, anyone who has read Varley’s 1992 Hugo-nominated classic Steel Beach recognizes what’s going on here.
+Anyone who has read Varley’s 1992 Hugo-nominated classic Steel Beach recognizes what’s going on here.
 Irontown Blues functions as something of a standalone sequel to that novel; Hildy Johnson, the reporter hero of Steel Beach, even makes a cameo in Bach’s Big Glitch flashback.
-It is not necessary to have read Steel Beach to understand what is happening in Irontown Blues, though having done so may provide a greater context for appreciating the events that spin out from it.
-Once the connection to Steel Beach is made, the narrative’s trajectory alters dramatically.
-Steel Beach was also something of a mashup of classic cinema stylings and Heinleinian libertarian political transformation (Hildy Johnson is the main character of the news media satire His Girl Friday; the Central Computer recalls “Mike”, the sentient supercomputer of The Moon is a Harsh Mistress), and Irontown Blues packs a whole lot of common sci-fi tropes (uplifted animals, genetic engineering, artificial intelligence, generation ships, milSF, colony narrative, and so on) into its compact word count it’s no wonder its crime novel engine veers off course halfway through.
+It’s unnecessary to have read Steel Beach to understand what is happening in Irontown Blues, though having done so may provide a greater context for appreciating the events that spin out from it.
+After making the connection to Steel Beach, the narrative’s trajectory alters dramatically.
+Steel Beach was also something of a mash-up of classic cinema styling and Heinleinian libertarian political transformation (Hildy Johnson is the main character of the news media satire His Girl Friday; the Central Computer recalls “Mike”, the sentient supercomputer of The Moon is a Harsh Mistress), and Irontown Blues packs a lot of common sci-fi tropes (uplifted animals, genetic engineering, artificial intelligence, generation ships, military SF, colony narrative, and so on) into its compact word count.
+It’s no wonder it veers off course as a crime novel halfway through.